catvw/ece251-computer/REPORT.md

 **Rising-edge**: the instruction memory address register is assigned the value of the program counter, and the memory clock is set high.

-**Falling-edge**: the result of the memory access is read into the `exec_instr` register, the value of the register specified by the instruction's argument is read into the `exec_register` register, and the memory clock is set low.
+**Falling-edge**: if not stalled for a load-store operation, the result of the memory access is read into the `exec_instr` register, the value of the register specified by the instruction's argument is read into the `exec_register` register, the memory clock is set low, and the program counter is incremented.

 ### Instruction Execute
 **Rising-edge**: the accumulator is assigned its new value, depending on the value of `exec_instr`, and the target register is written (if applicable).

-**Falling-edge**: nothing yet.
+**Falling-edge**: if stalled for a load-store instruction, the result of the memory access is read into the accumulator (for loads), and the stall register is reset.

 ## ALU Instructions
 ALU operations pipeline pretty easily, as it happens: the accumulator is simply